Hierarchies

 22

-at their last hower, and in theirlast breth, of the true report whereof
+last breth, of the true report whereof

 I doe referre my selfe vnto diuers of